erichlf/devcontainer-cli.nvim/README.md

 [Devconatiner CLI](https://github.com/devcontainers/cli) and this plugin
 ![devcontainer-cli in action](doc/gifs/nvim_devcontainer_cli-description.gif)

-As you can see in the GIF above, [alacritty](https://github.com/alacritty/alacritty) is being used as a Terminal Emulator.
+As you can see in the GIF above, guake with tmux is being used.
 Any of the ones recommended [here](https://www.lazyvim.org/) would work.
-For dotfiles setup I would recommend looking at the `devcontainer` branch of [my dotfiles](https://github.com/erichlf/dotfiles).
-The `install.sh` script is quite simple, but should be very informative.
+For dotfiles setup I created a version of my dotfiles that doesn't have any private submodules.
+These dotfiles are probably more than what anyone would want, but if feel free to use them.
+The one gotcha with them is that it requires the environment variable DEV_WORKSPACE to be set.
+I would recommend looking at the `devcontainer-cli` branch of [my dotfiles](https://github.com/erichlf/dotfiles).
+The `install.sh` script ends up calling `script/devcontainer-cli` which is quite simple, but should get you some pretty good ideas of how things can be setup.

 ---